 Everybody's got that one friend who's just very annoyingly musically talented, right?
 The kind of guy who breaks his leg and then spends the time in a cast successfully learning every Van Halen song?
 Well, in our world that's guy's name is Bryon, and here's his contribution to our Alex Van Halen songs list: "You have to include 'I'm the One,' because it was the first time, that I can recall, that anyone had done something like that rhythm with kick drums, and it is amazing."
 So there you go.
 (Truth be told, it was already on our list.)

 Well, duh.
-Were you expecting 'Doin' Time?'
-Has there ever been a song with a more famous drum introduction than 'Hot for Teacher?'
-Surely not in the last thirty years.
-The thing is, even without that opening bit of studio-assisted wizardry, the stop-start shuffle of this song would still probably rank pretty high among Alex Van Halen's finest songs.
+Were you expecting "Doin' Time?"
+Has there ever been a song with a more famous drum introduction than "Hot for Teacher?"
+Surely not in the last few decades.
+The thing is, even without that opening bit of studio-assisted wizardry, the stop-start shuffle of this song would still probably rank pretty high among Alex's finest songs.